panzerdp/dmitripavlutin.com/content/posts/094-dependencies/index.md

 The good part about components using depenencies is the code reuse: you simply import the necessary library and use it.

-On the other side, the API changes, limited flexibility or even bugs of the dependency influence directly the dependent component.

-Your component might need to use diverse dependency implementations for various envirouments (client-side, server-side, testing environment).
-In such a case, unfortunately, importing directly the dependency is a bad practice.
+However, your component might need diverse dependency implementations for various environments (client-side, server-side, testing environment).
+In such a case importing directly the dependency is a bad practice.

 Designing correctly the dependencies is an important skill to architect flexible Front-end applications.
 The first step to create a good design is to identify the *stable* and *volatile* dependencies.